wp-plugins/contact-form-7-dynamic-text-extension/readme.txt

 with pre-populated fields based on some other value?
 Some examples might include:

 * Auto-filling a URL
-* Auto-filling a Post ID
+* Auto-filling a Post ID, title, or slug
 * Pre-populating a Product Number
 * Referencing other content on the site